Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

-On the other hand, with the notion of ground state energy available, we are able to rewrite the MAX-$2$CSP in a compact form as an energy problem.
+On the other hand, with the notion of the ground state energy available, we may rewrite the MAX-$2$CSP in a compact form as an energy problem.
 We will execute this task right away for limit objects.
-First, we introduce the ground state energy of a $2$-graphon with respect to an interaction matrix $J$. \begin{definition} Let $q \geq 1$, $J \in \R^{q \times q}$.
-Then the ground state energy of the $2$-graphon $W$ with respect to $J$ is
+First, we introduce the ground state energy of a $2$-kernel with respect to an interaction matrix $J$.
+The collection $\phi=(\phi_1, \dots, \phi_q)$ is a fractional $q$-partition\sindex[notions]{fractional $q$-partition} of $[0,1]$ with the components being measurable non-negative functions on $[0,1]$, if for every $x \in [0,1]$ it holds that $\sum_{i=1}^q \phi_i(x)=1$.\end{example} \begin{definition} Let $q \geq 1$, $J \in \R^{q \times q}$.
+Then the ground state energy of the $2$-kernel $W$ with respect to $J$ is